Filibuster: South Korea

-South Korean opposition lawmakers started a filibuster on February 23, 2016 to stall the Anti-Terrorism bill, which they claim will give too much power to the National Intelligence Service and result in invasions of citizens' privacy.
-As of March 2, the filibuster completed with a total of 193 hours, and the passing of the bill.
+South Korean opposition lawmakers started a filibuster on February 23, 2016, to stall the Anti-Terrorism bill, which they claimed would give too much power to the National Intelligence Service and result in invasions of citizens' privacy.
+The filibuster ended on March 2 with a total of 193 hours, and the passing of the bill.
 South Korea's 20th legislative elections were held 2 months after the filibuster, and the opposite party the Minjoo Party of Korea won more seats than the ruling party, the Saenuri Party.

 Spain

-In the Catalonian parliament, opposition lawmakers started a filibuster on September 6, 2017 in order to stall the independence referendum.
+In the Catalonian parliament, opposition lawmakers started a filibuster on September 6, 2017, to stall the independence referendum.